redscientistlabs/corruption-wiki-media/corruptors/old-corruptors.md

 ###### ![](/assets/old-corruptors/img/corrupster.png)

-Corrupster was originally made as a utility for hacking Final Fantasy 1 NES Roms but is used exclusively for corrupting NES ROMs as you can't choose any files that aren't a \*.nes.
+Corrupster was originally made as a utility for hacking Final Fantasy 1 NES Roms but can be used for corrupting any NES ROM, as well as any file as long as you switch the file type off of .nes.
+Because it does not ask for an emulator, it saw some limited use early on as a corruptor for files instead of ROMs.

 ### Erosion